vacadam/ElectronPowershellExecutor/readme.md

 This approach ensures seamless real-time interaction between the Electron application and PowerShell scripts, allowing dynamic input handling without causing scripts to hang.

-## Running multiple scripts
+### Output as an input for chained script

-If needed, multiple scripts can be defined within a single command.
+It is possible to chain multiple scripts within a single command, and it is also possible to use output from the script as an input for all subsequent chained scripts.
 ```json
 {
     "id":"restart-multiple-services",